Residency Training Program

 Reception

 We invite you to attend a virtual reception the night before your interview.
-You will have to opportunity to converse with Internal Medicine faculty, residents, and fellows.
-This is also a great opportunity to meet the Program Director!
+You will have to opportunity to converse with Internal Medicine residents.
 Details on the reception will be provided to you via email by the program coordinator a week before your scheduled interview.

 Interview Day